 B-B-B-brrr!
 Belize was a bit chilly on the Saturday of our arrival.
 It was early November, 2010- an overcast, windy day.
 But hey, it was better than the chill and the rain we’d left back home in Atlanta.
 And when the sun came out, things tended to warm up quickly!

 Robin and I had planned this trip over a year ago and by the time it arrived, we were both more than ready to chill on a beach somewhere.
 I had been home for three days from a week-long business trip to San Diego.
-The days at this major annual conference and trade show (where my employer featured prominently) were lengthy, fun, and energizing, but I was plumb wore out by the time I got back home.
+I was plumb wore out by the time I got back home.
 Plus, the 3 days at work in-between trips proved to be lengthy and chock-full of meetings.
 My battery was running seriously low.

 Anyway, Sunday was windy, cloudy, and cool, with intermittent light rain, so we passed on the snorkeling in rough seas and instead found Ak’ Bol, a cute, scenic and low-key beach-side bar/eatery near our digs, just a few minutes of B-B-B-banging in the golf cart down the rutted, deeply and amply potholed sandy track that serves as the “road” for the northern portion of Ambergris Caye.